 - Heart muscle disease (cardiomyopathy)

-Ventricular fibrillation is the most frequent cause of sudden cardiac death.
+Without immediate treatment, ventricular fibrillation can cause death within minutes.
 The condition's rapid, erratic heartbeats cause the heart to abruptly stop pumping blood to the body.
-The longer the body is deprived of blood, the greater the risk of damage to your brain and other organs.
-Death can occur within minutes.
+Your blood pressure drops suddenly and significantly.
+The longer the body lacks blood, the greater the risk of damage to your brain and other organs.